Maryland ritual killings

-Maryland ritual killings was a series of ritualistic murders that occurred around Harper, Maryland County, Liberia in the 1970s.
+The Maryland ritual killings were a series of ritualistic murders that occurred around Harper, Maryland County, Liberia in the 1970s.
 The crimes have been regarded as "Liberia's most notorious ritual killing case" due to the number of murders, the involvement of high ranking government officials and their subsequent public executions.

 History

 Between 1965 and 1977 over 100 murders occurred in Maryland County, many of which were considered ritualistic due to the mutilation and removal of body parts.
 During the 1970s, Liberians in Maryland County were constantly under the threat of ritual murders.
 Between November 1976 and July 1977, 14 people had disappeared in the county prompting Liberian president William Tolbert to fire Superintendent of Maryland County, James Daniel Anderson, who failed to report the missing people.
 Tolbert publicly declared "Anyone who kills deliberately: The law will kill that person".

 These murders went unreported and uninvestigated until the murder of a local fisherman and popular singer, Moses Tweh.
 Tweh was abducted on June 26, 1977.
 His body was discovered on July 4, 1977, heavily mutilated with his eyes, ears, nose, tongue and penis removed.
 Prior to the discovery of Tweh's body, Wreh Taryonnoh, the girlfriend of Assistant Supervisor of Schools, Francis Nyepan, was allegedly heard by a group searching for Tweh saying that "if they would be so lucky to find him, only his bones they might see".
 This sparked the arrest of 12 people, a majority of whom were government officials.